survivejs/react-book/manuscript/05_react_and_flux.md

 ![Flux dataflow](images/flux.png)

 So far we've been dealing only with Views.
 Flux architecture introduces a couple of new concepts to the mix.
-These are Actions, Dispatcher and Stores.
+These are Actions, Dispatcher, and Stores.
 Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
-Even though two-directional bindings can be convenient it comes with a cost.
+Even though two-directional bindings can be convenient, they come with a cost.
 It can be hard to deduce what's going on and why.

 Flux isn't entirely simple to understand as there are many concepts to worry about.
 In our case, we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
 For instance, we can have `NoteActions.create({task: 'Learn React'})`.